x3dom/x3dom/doc/guide/source/api.rst

 =================  =========================  ===========     =================================================
-showLog	           true, false                false           Hide or display the logging console showStat           true, false                false           Hide or display the statistics overlay PrimitiveQuality   High, Medium, Low, float   High/1.0        Render quality (tesselation level) for Box, Cone,
+showLog	           true, false                false           Hide or display the logging console showStat           true, false                false           Hide or display the statistics overlay showProgress       true, false, bar           true            Hide or show the loading indicator.
+The default
+                                                              indicator is a spinner.
+The value 'bar' will use a progress bar.
+PrimitiveQuality   High, Medium, Low, float   High/1.0        Render quality (tesselation level) for Box, Cone,
                                                               Cylinder, Sphere.
 =================  =========================  ===========     =================================================